Scaling limits of discrete-time Markov chains and their local times on electrical networks: Applications

 Recalling that $V_{m}^{(N)}$ is assumed to be a finite set, we obtain that $D_{R}(\rho, r)$ is totally bounded, which implies that $D_{R}(\rho, r)$ is compact. \end{proof}

-The key to obtaining the desired convergence is that the non-explosion condition ensures that $R_{n}|_{m}$ is approximated by the fused metric $R_{n}|_{m}^{(N)}$ (see Lemma \ref{A. lem: approximation by fused metrics}).
+The key to obtaining the desired convergence is that the non-explosion condition ensures that the restricted metric $R_{n}|_{m}$ is approximated by the fused metric $R_{n}|_{m}^{(N)}$ (see Lemma~\ref{A. lem: approximation by fused metrics}).
 To show this, we use the following basic property of resistance forms proven in \cite{Kajino_18_Introduction}, which is a modification of \cite[Lemma 6.5]{Kigami_12_Resistance}.

 \begin{prop} [{\cite[Corollary 2.39]{Kajino_18_Introduction}}] Let $(\cE, \cF)$ be a resistance form on $F$.
 Then, for any bounded functions $u, v \in \cF$, $u \cdot v \in \cF$ and

 \end{prop}